Nina Dobrev Recently Celebrated Her Birthday And Then Chopped Off Her Hair

 A video posted by Nina Dobrev (@ninadobrev) on

 Did you know Nina Dobrev celebrated her 28th birthday on Monday?
 More importantly, what do you think of her new short hair style?
 Do you miss her long hair or love the new look?
-Share your thoughts in the comments section down below.
+Share your thoughts in the comments section below.

 [Featured Image by Stuart C. Wilson/Getty Images]